 So why is our electricity so expensive?

 The cross-party consensus around energy policy in the UK has evaporated.
 On the one hand, the populist right offers a false narrative that renewables are making us poorer, that climate change isn’t happening and that the North Sea and shale gas offer us cheap abundant energy.
 On the other hand, many enthusiasts for net zero have over-promised about the economic benefits of moving to renewable energy production.
-Inevitably, as people have seen the rise in renewables, they have been hoping to see the benefits in their pockets.
+Inevitably, as people have seen growing use of renewables in energy production, they have been hoping to see benefits in their pockets.

 The reality is that renewables are not free, but they are cheaper than fossil energy sources.
-The explosion of electrification in some of the worlds developing nations, and, indeed, in the United States, is concrete, tangible evidence that new power capacity can be created more cheaply if it is based on renewables than on fossil fuels.
-The sun produces an abundant of energy – more than enough to meet our needs.
+The explosion of electrification in China, India and other nations, and, indeed, in the United States, is concrete, tangible evidence that new power capacity can be created more cheaply if it is based on renewables than on fossil fuels.
+The sun produces an abundance of energy – more than enough to meet our needs.
 However, the transition from an established economy, with established energy networks based heavily on fossil fuels, to an electrified economy based heavily on renewables carries with it significant costs.
 These costs are associated not only with the construction of wind turbines and solar panels, but also with construction of new supporting infrastructure, for example new power lines and battery storage facilities.
 The overall cost is not higher than the cost of a fossil fuel based system but it is definitely not zero.

 In the short term, however, the linkage between the price of gas and the cost of electricity remains a problem in the UK.
 It is a particular problem for industrial users, who are increasingly being driven to relocate away from the UK by the high price of electricity.
 This is a problem that the Government urgently needs to fix.
 Economist Sir Dieter Helm has written about this recently.
 Helm is very definitely not a climate sceptic, but he argues that politicians need to be honest about the costs of tackling climate change, and more determined to ask themselves difficult questions about whether policy developments are making a tangible impact on global warming.
 In particular he stresses the need to be pragmatic about policy, and to consider the negative carbon impacts that green decision-making can sometimes have.
 In relation to industrial policy he says: